-- (3) Subject to section 10.10 of this Listing Manual, the private placement must not be priced lower than the Maximum Discount to Market Price. - (4) The closing market price must be adjusted for any stock splits or consolidations and must not be influenced by the Listed Issuer, any director or officer of the Listed Issuer or any party with knowledge of the private placement. - (5) If debt is to be exchanged for securities, the issue price is the face value of the debt divided by the number of securities to be issued.
+- (2) The Exchange considers an issuance of securities from treasury for cash or to settle a bona fide debt (including securities for services rendered) in reliance on an exemption from the prospectus requirements in applicable securities legislation to be a "private placement". - (3) Subject to section 10.10 of this Listing Manual, the private placement must not be priced lower than the Maximum Discount to Market Price. - (4) The closing market price must be adjusted for any stock splits or consolidations and must not be influenced by the Listed Issuer, any director or officer of the Listed Issuer or any party with knowledge of the private placement. - (5) If debt is to be exchanged for securities, the issue price is the face value of the debt divided by the number of securities to be issued.
 If the private placement is of special warrants, the issue price is the total proceeds to the Listed Issuer (before payment of any agent's or other fees) divided by the maximum number of securities that may be issued, assuming any penalty provisions are triggered.
-If warrants or other convertible securities are to be issued, the Listed Issuer must also comply with section 7.05. - (6) The price reservation and any price reserved by way of press release expires if the transaction has not closed 45 days after the date on which it is given. - (7) A Listed Issuer that proposes to issue securities pursuant to a private placement must promptly File a preliminary Notice of Private Placement (Form 9) at least five trading days prior the close of the private placement. - (8) Upon closing of the placement the Listed Issuer must File: - (a) a final Notice of Private Placement (Form 9); - (b) a letter from the Listed Issuer confirming receipt of proceeds; - (c) if applicable, a certified copy of the resolution of shareholders or the minutes of the shareholder meeting approving the placement containing the exact wording of the resolution and confirming that it was adopted by a majority of shareholders other than those excluded from voting by Exchange Requirements, corporate or securities law or the constating documents of the Listed Issuer; and - (d) an opinion of counsel that the securities to be issued pursuant to the offering (and any underlying securities, if applicable) are or will be duly issued and are or will be fully paid and non-assessable (or equivalent in the case of non-corporate issuers).
+If warrants or other convertible securities are to be issued, the Listed Issuer must also comply with section 7.05. - (6) The price reservation and any price reserved by way of press release expires if the transaction has not closed 45 days after the date on which it is given. - (7) AThe Listed Issuer that proposes to issue securities pursuant to a private placement must promptly File a preliminary Notice of may not proceed with the proposed Private Placement (until such time as the Exchange has provided notice of its acceptance of Form 9) at least five trading days prior the close of the private placement. to the Listed Issuer. - (8) Upon closing of the placement the Listed Issuer must File: - (a) a final Notice of Private Placement (Form 9); - (b) a letter from the Listed Issuer confirming receipt of proceeds; - (c) if applicable, a certified copy of the resolution of shareholders or the minutes of the shareholder meeting approving the placement containing the exact wording of the resolution and confirming that it was adopted by a majority of shareholders other than those excluded from voting by Exchange Requirements, corporate or securities law or the constating documents of the Listed Issuer; and - (d) an opinion of counsel that the securities to be issued pursuant to the offering (and any underlying securities, if applicable) are or will be duly issued and are or will be fully paid and non-assessable (or equivalent in the case of non-corporate issuers).